Granular Generalized Variable Precision Rough Sets and Rational Approximations

 The proposed methodology automatically makes it semi-supervised at the interpretation stage, and is essentially validation against an approximate reasoning perspective.
 The strategy is outlined in figure \ref{clumo} and the steps are described below.

-\begin{description} \item [Semantics]{Model the situation in the granular perspective using a suitable variant of the framework -- assuming that an interpretation using generalized granular VPRS is sensible in the situation (for the context of this research paper).} \item [Data]{Start with clean data.} \item [Ontology]{Specify relevant ontology in the context on the basis of meaning (in formal or informal terms). } \item [Clustering]{Use any soft or hard clustering technique in the light of available ontology.} \item [Relations]{Identify relations of interest on the basis of ontological considerations.} \item [GVPRS Model]{Compute the generalized VPRS model for fixed sets of values of parameters} \item [Rational Classes]{Compute the approximations and rational approximations of the clusters.} \item [Comparison] {Check the closeness of clusters to rational approximations (using the measures of \cite{am2021c}).
+\begin{description} \item [Semantics]{Model the situation in the granular perspective using a suitable variant of the framework -- assuming that an interpretation using generalized granular VPRS is sensible in the situation (for the context of this research paper).} \item [Data]{Start with clean data.} \item [Ontology]{Specify relevant ontology in the context on the basis of meaning (in formal or informal terms). } \item [Clustering]{Use any soft or hard clustering technique in the light of available ontology.} \item [Relations]{Identify relations of interest on the basis of ontological considerations.} \item [GVPRS Model]{Compute the generalized VPRS model for fixed sets of values of parameters} \item [Rational Classes]{Compute the approximations and rational approximations of the clusters.} \item [Comparison]{Verify the closeness of clusters to rational approximations using the measures of \cite{am2021c}.
 Variants of the measures are investigated in a forthcoming paper by the first author.} \end{description}

 Modification of the parameters or even the generalized rough inclusion function may be required to improve the fit and associate an ontology.
-Moreover, the methodology is not intended to be unsupervised because at least some understanding of the data and context is necessary to specify the appropriate generalized RIFs, the parameters, the choice of clustering techniques, and choice of measures.
+Moreover, the methodology is not intended to be unsupervised because at least some understanding of the data and context is necessary to specify the appropriate generalized RIFs, the parameters, choice of clustering techniques, and measure classes.